Giesecke+Devrient: New developments

-In 2021, G+D acquired the British Pod Group specialized in scalable internet of things (IoT) connectivity solutions.
-It invested into the start-ups FNA and stashcat for secure communications.
-It started pilot projects for central bank digital currency (CBDC), among others with Bank of Ghana and Bank of Thailand.
+In 2021, G+D acquired the British Pod Group active in scalable internet of things (IoT) connectivity technologies.
+It invested into the start-ups FNA and Stashcat for secure communications.
+That same year, G+D launched its first pilot projects in the field of central bank digital currencies (CBDCs), including collaborations with the Bank of Ghana and the Bank of Thailand.
+A year later, G+D acquired the payment and identity business units of Valid USA, including three production facilities in Illinois and Indiana, employing over 400 staff in total.